-PAGEPress bly supports the mission of the COPE Code of Conduct and Best Practice Guidelines for Journal Editors; all individuals collaborating with PAGEPress are bly invited to comply with this mission.
+PAGEPress strongly supports the mission of the COPE Code of Conduct and Best Practice Guidelines for Journal Editors; all individuals collaborating with PAGEPress are strongly encouraged to adhere to this mission.

 All research articles published by PAGEPress journals are subject to rigorous ethical standards.
 Our journals endorse the Code of Conduct of the Committee on Publication Ethics (COPE), as well as the COPE International Standards for Editors and Authors Guidelines.
 The Editorial Board of each journal is responsible for the form the peer review process will take; therefore, all authors in the biomedical field must adhere to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 PAGEPress endorses the World Association of Medical Editors (WAME) Policy Statement on Geopolitical Intrusion on Editorial Decisions, too.

 Principles of Transparency and Best Practice in Scholarly Publishing

 The Principles of Transparency and Best Practice in Scholarly Publishing should apply to all published content, including special issues and conference proceedings.
 Where practices deviate from the standards outlined, editors must transparently communicate the procedures that the journal follows.